blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 Allowing entity types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
 As an alternative to extending types, type duplication (or type forking) is a less compatible way to make use of existing public types, without a direct data mapping strategy.

-This RFC introduces a way for types to be extended in a way where the reusability and sharing design philosophies of the Block Protocol are maintained, and a way for types to be duplicated for use-cases where extending types is insufficient.
+This RFC introduces a way for types to be extended in a way where the reusability and sharing design philosophies of the Block Protocol are maintained, and a way for types to be duplicated for use cases where extending a type is insufficient.

 # Guide-level explanation